 Calculate your down payment and closing costs

-It's a common misconception that you'll only need to have enough money to cover your down payment when buying a house.
-In reality, closing costs consist of much more.
+It's a common misconception of how much you’ll need for a down payment and closing in on a home, in general.
 We've broken down the list of expenses below.

 Most buyers are aware that they'll need to put a down payment on their new home, but the amount can vary.
 The down payment is a percentage of the overall purchase price of the house.
 If you want to avoid paying private mortgage insurance, which insures the lender in the event that you can’t make your payments, you'll need to make a down payment of at least 20%.
 For example, if you're purchasing a house for $300,000, you'll put $60,000 down.